dtrelogan/react-formstate/docs/howItWorks.md

 and that's the heart of it, really.

-of the things that aren't covered here, [validation](/docs/validationWiring.md) is probably the most important topic.
+of the things that aren't covered here, [validation](/docs/validationWiring.md) is probably the most useful topic.

 thanks for your interest. i hope you enjoy react-formstate!